 - Leather Goods

-Turkey’s exports leapt to record of nearly $225.4B in 2021.
+Turkey’s exports rose 12.9% to $254.2 billion last year, the country’s highest level ever.
 Right now is the time to take advantage of this breakout in business confidence coming from Turkey.
 Turkey is hot!

 Record Sales to Germany, U.S., U.K.